iinaamasum/autoFin-client/README.md

 3. This site is secured by Firebase.
 So, you should not concern about security.
 4. Provides a form to simply upload your products
 5. A beautiful fully functional dashboard for user and admin.
 6. You can place order and pay money via card.
+Stripe payment integration.